 That also depends.
 The first and most important thing to understand in the context of cost is that it will not be free!
 There are still premiums, copays, coinsurance, and deductibles to plan for.

-If you sign up for Original Medicare, Part A will be free to those who have paid at least 10 years of Medicare taxes.
-Part B will require a monthly premium of $148.50 in 20212.
-That amount may be more if your income is high enough to cross certain thresholds.
+If your client signs up for Original Medicare, Part A will be free to those who have paid at least 10 years of Medicare taxes.
+Part B will require a monthly premium of $170.10 in 2022.3 That amount may be more if their income is high enough to cross certain thresholds.

 Medicare Part D (for prescription drugs) and Medicare Advantage plans (Part C, an alternative to Original Medicare and Medicare Part D) will also have monthly premiums.
 The costs of those premiums will vary plan by plan and be impacted by other factors, like age at enrollment and geographic location.